sachin-doshi/Assignments/README.md

 API will be exposed on URL http://localhost:3000/Health

-Swagger UI tool for testing will be available on,
+Swagger UI tool for API reference and testing will be available on,

 http://localhost:3000/api-docs/